andrew9990828/asl-synthetic-dataset/README.md

 ⭐ Overview

-This project generates a fully synthetic ASL (American Sign Language) dataset using procedural graphics, geometric variation, and heavy image augmentations — then trains a compact dual-head CNN to classify letters and estimate a synthetic distance scalar.
+This project generates a fully synthetic ASL (American Sign Language) dataset using procedural graphics, geometric variation, and heavy image augmentations — then trains a compact dual-head CNN to:

+classify letters (A–Z)

+estimate a synthetic distance scalar

 You get:

-A synthetic dataset generator
+✅ A synthetic dataset generator

-A PyTorch dataset loader
+✅ A PyTorch dataset loader

-A compact dual-head CNN
+✅ A compact dual-head CNN

-A full training loop
+✅ A full end-to-end training loop

-Jupyter notebooks for dataset exploration + embedding visualization
+✅ Jupyter notebooks for visualization & debugging

-This project demonstrates modern dataset engineering and end-to-end ML experimentation in a clean, reproducible pipeline.
+This project is designed as a clean, reproducible ML pipeline for experimentation, learning, and research.

 🚀 Quick Start Guide
 1️⃣ Clone the repository